anuragba01/fuzzer/README.md

 # HTTP Parameter Fuzzer

-A lightweight Python-based HTTP fuzzing tool for security testing, bug bounty reconnaissance, and parameter-based vulnerability discovery.
+A lightweight Python-based HTTP parameter fuzzing tool for security testing, bug bounty reconnaissance, and parameter-based vulnerability discovery.
 It loads a list of targets and payloads, automatically builds test requests, logs responses, and saves results in structured JSON.

 ---

 ## Features

-* Automated HTTP requests with payload injection
+* Automated HTTP requests with parameter fuzzing
-* Support for multiple targets and parameters
 * Customizable headers & rate limiting
-* Detailed logging (status code, headers, body snippet)
 * JSON output for easy analysis
 * Graceful error handling
-* Simple, readable implementation
-* Works with any endpoint using query parameters

 ---
 ## How It Works

 1. Load targets from `target.txt`